 If weight loss is your goal, you can choose a number you can realistically achieve from a chart that indicates a range of healthy weight for your height.
 Then determine your calorie needs based on that number.

 Your minimum calorie intake should not be less than 1200 calories per day.
 When your body senses famine, your metabolism will slow down.
 You also risk to miss out on important nutrients.

-To estimate your daily calorie needs, choose one of the following three activity levels and multiply your weight (in pounds) times 14, 16, or 18.
+To estimate your daily calorie needs, choose one of the following three activity levels and multiply your health weight for height (in pounds) times 14, 16, or 18.

 A Sedentary Lifestyle (sitting, driving, watching TV): Multiply your weight by 14

 A Moderately Active Lifestyle (walking, yard work, low impact exercise): Multiply your weight by 16

 A Highly Active Lifestyle (strenuous physical work, athletic sports): Multiply your weight by 18

 Example (1): Jane weighs 135 pounds and is comfortable with that.
 She has a moderately active lifestyle.
 Her approximate daily needs are: 135 x 16 = 2160 calories/day